Quantum-Optics-LKB/NLSE/README.md

 Isat = 10e4  # saturation intensity in W/m^2
 L = 10e-3 # Length of the medium in m alpha = 20 # linear losses coefficient in m^-1
+backend = "GPU" # whether to run on the GPU or the CPU

 simu = NLSE(
     alpha, power, window, n2, None, L, NX=N, NY=N, Isat=Isat, backend=backend